gvwilson/sensibleadventures/nardica/nardica.md

 "I read about that in school---how they ate up everythin' so most o' the fish starved an' everythin' fell apart."
+Iffy frowned.
+"Never read anything about it bein' so they could trap plastic, though."

+Wales shrugged.
+"That was buried pretty deeply after it went wrong.
+Nobody wanted to admit they'd broken the ocean.s"
+He stared bleakly at the ruin in the water.
 "The clathrate bubbles feed the microorganisms the jellyfish eat, which is why the best jelly fishing is where the sea is most likely to boil.
 It's just one more disaster among many.